MohamedEbrahem1/CSCI-3832-Spring-2025-Transformer-Summary-Group/README.md

 Our 3 main models are the RNN, BART, and T5 models.

+Ryen Johnston: To prepare the data, first download Reviews.csv from https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews and place it in the root directory.
+Then, run preprocesser.py.
+This will output a new csv called "FilteredReviews.csv" in the root directory.
+This file can be used for all models.

 Miles Zheng: To run the BART model use the bart_summarizer notebook, download the dataset from https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews and move the kagglehub/datasets/snap/amazon-fine-food-reviews/versions/2/Reviews.csv into the same directory as the notebook.
 Then just run all cells, the model is trained with one cpu so it might take a while, the expected output is

 Initial Model Metrics: